Why is Thames Water in so much trouble?

 The second-largest is the Universities Superannuation Scheme, with 19.7%, a pension fund for UK academics.

-Other investors include sovereign wealth funds from China and Abu Dhabi which invest those nation's assets on behalf of their governments.
+Other investors include sovereign wealth funds from China and Abu Dhabi, which invest those nations' assets on behalf of their governments.

 Three other pension funds and two investment firms make up the rest.